carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 # Processes

 We now know how to create and use Channels to send data around a workflow.
-We will now see how to run tasks within a workflow.
+We will now see how to run tasks within a workflow using processes.

 A `process` is the way Nextflow execute commands you would run on the command line or custom scripts.

 Processes can be thought of as a particular task/steps in a workflow, e.g. an alignment step in RNA-Seq analysis.
 Processes  are independent of each other (don't require another processes to execute) and can not communicate/write to each other .
 It is the Channels that pass the data from each process to another, and we do this by having the processes define input and output channels.

+## Process definition

 The process definition starts with keyword the `process`, followed by process name and finally the process `body` delimited by curly brackets `{}`.
-The process body must contain a string  which represents the command or, more generally, a script that is executed by it.
+The process body must contain a String  which represents the command or, more generally, a script that is executed by it.

-A basic process with no input or output channels looks like the following example:
+A basic process with no `input` or `output` channels looks like the following example:

 ~~~
 process salmon_index {